To be considered for admission to the MBA program applicants must submit:

-A candidate admitted conditionally must complete a total of three MBA core or elective courses (nine credits) and earn at least a "B".
-Candidates conditionally admitted must complete the Foundations requirements and submit satisfactory GMAT scores before registering for their fourth course.
-Satisfactory GMAT score is based on the formula: 200 times overall MBA GPA plus GMAT score equals to or greater than 950 points (200 x MBA GPA + GMAT score >= 950).
-Minimum acceptable GMAT score is 400.
+- A candidate admitted provisionally must complete a total of three MBA core or elective courses (nine credit hours), earning at least a ‘B’ average, and also complete the Foundations requirements and submit satisfactory GMAT scores before registering for their fourth course.
+(The required GMAT score for admission to the program is incorporated in this formula: 200 * Undergraduate GPA + GMAT Score ≥ 975.)

 Scholarship and Tuition Waivers